 • Three upper-division elective seminars (ENG 105-189)

-Upper-division seminars include historical topics like“Romanticism and Apocalypse,” culturaland regional literatures like “U.S. Latino/a Literature” or “Literature of California,” thematic topics like “Human Rights and Literature,” and author studies like “Advanced Shakespeare” or “The Brontës”; students can substitute one of these with an independent or directed group study or internship (ENG 192, 195, 198).
-Seminars are capped at 25-30 people.
+Upper-division seminars include historical topics like “Romanticism and Apocalypse,” cultural and regional literatures like “Chicanx Literature” or “Literature of California,” thematic topics like “Human Rights and Literature” and "Theatre and Ecology," and author studies like “Advanced Shakespeare” or “Toni Morrison and James Baldwin”; students can substitute one of these with an independent or directed group study or internship (ENG 192, 195, 198).
+Seminars are capped at 24-30 people.

 All English majors reseach and write a capstone paper in their final year.